 This is a programming project that gives you the opportunity to apply your knowledge and understanding of the principles of Paper 1 and Paper 2.
-This is a major project and you have to design, develop and test software:
+This is a major piece of work and you have to design, develop and test software:

 - You could solve a particular problem by producing software.
-For example, this may be a data-driven website for a company, a scheduling program to organise routes and drop-off points for a delivery company, a booking system etc. - You could carry out an investigation into an area of computer science thatinterests you.
-As part of the investigation, you have to produce some software to demonstrate some aspect of your investigation.
+For example, this may be a data-driven website for a company, a scheduling program to organise routes and drop-off points for a delivery company, a booking system, etc. - You could carry out an investigation into an area of Computer Science that interests you.
+As part of the investigation, you have to produce some software to demonstrate an aspect of your investigation.
 For example, you may choose to investigate machine learning so you would write a report and also develop some software that demonstrates an aspect of machine learning.